๐Ÿ†Intro to English Grammar

 Why This Matters

-Phrases are the workhorses of sentence construction, and you're being tested on your ability to identify them, understand their functions, and use them correctly.
-The AP exam doesn't just want you to spot a prepositional phrase—it wants you to know whether that phrase is acting as an adjective or an adverb, and whether it's placed correctly to avoid ambiguity.
-Mastering phrases means understanding how writers build complexity and precision into their sentences.
+Phrases are the building blocks of sentence construction.
+You need to identify them, understand their functions, and use them correctly.
+Spotting a prepositional phrase isn't enough on its own.
+You also need to know whether that phrase is acting as an adjective or an adverb, and whether it's placed correctly to avoid ambiguity.

-Think of phrases as the middle ground between single words and full clauses.
-They add detail, create rhythm, and allow for sophisticated expression without the grammatical weight of additional subjects and verbs.
-When you encounter questions about modifier placement, sentence combining, or rhetorical effect, you're really being asked about phrases.
-Don't just memorize the nine types—know what grammatical role each phrase plays and how misusing them creates errors like dangling modifiers or misplaced descriptions.
+Phrases sit between single words and full clauses.
+They add detail, create rhythm, and allow for sophisticated expression without requiring additional subjects and verbs.
+When you see questions about modifier placement, sentence combining, or rhetorical effect, you're really being asked about phrases.
+Don't just memorize the types.
+Know what grammatical role each phrase plays and how misusing them creates errors like dangling modifiers or misplaced descriptions.

 Core Building Blocks: Noun and Verb Phrases